michaelkin1/Master_Thesis_Michael_Kinsella_Symbiodinium_Pipeline/README.md

 ![image](https://github.com/michaelkin1/Master_Thesis_Symbiodinium_Michael_Kinsella/assets/128709384/bd712502-eded-4688-8efb-4c7a97aec15c)

-### The pipeline is in the jupyter notebook named MM_pipeline on the master branch
+### You can find the pipeline in the JupyterLab notebook 'MM_pipeline.ipynb'